ArneBinder/pie-datasets/dataset_builders/pie/aae2/README.md

 ### Social Impact of Dataset

 "\[Computational Argumentation\] have
-broad application potential in various areas such as legal decision support (Mochales-Palau and Moens 2009), information retrieval (Carstens and Toni 2015), policy making (Sardianos et al. 2015), and debating technologies (Levy et al. 2014; Rinott et al.
+broad application potential in various areas such as legal decision support (Mochales-Palau and Moens 2009), information retrieval (Carstens and Toni 2015), policy making (Sardianos et al. 2015), and debating technologies (Levy et al. 2014; Rinott et al.
 2015)." (p.
 619)

 ### Discussion of Biases